Medical Nutrition Therapy Services

 Tal Ozery is a registered dietitian who works with patients at risk of developing a gastrointestinal cancer.
 She also sees patients with head and neck cancers.
 Tal has a special interest in counseling patients with eating disorders.
-She cares for patients at SCCA South Lake Union, SCCA Peninsula and SCCA Issaquah.
+She cares for patients at our South Lake Union, Peninsula and Issaquah clinics.

 Mary Rasmussen is a registered dietitian who works with autologous transplant and cellular immunotherapy patients at our South Lake Union clinic.
 She is a board-certified specialist in oncology nutrition and has more than 10 years of experience in cancer care.

-Erin Schmidt is a registered dietitian who has worked extensively with allogeneic hematopoietic cell transplant patients at SCCA South Lake Union for more than 10 years.
+Erin Schmidt is a registered dietitian who has worked extensively with allogeneic hematopoietic cell transplant patients at our South Lake Union clinic for more than 10 years.
 She is a board-certified specialist in oncology nutrition and a Fellow of the Academy of Nutrition and Dietetics.